Lashkar-e-Jhangvi: Headquarters

-Officials from Zabul province had claimed that Lashkar-e-Jhangvi had a sanctuary in southern Afghanistan.
-Early on in 2016, Lashkar-e-Jhangvi leader Yousuf Mansoor Khurasani had survived an insider attack in southern Afghanistan.
+Officials from Zabul Province had claimed that LeJ had a sanctuary in southern Afghanistan.
+Early on in 2016, LeJ leader Yousuf Mansoor Khurasani had survived an insider attack in southern Afghanistan.

 After dissolution/desolation

-After the groups dissolution/desolation in 2024, Lashkar-e-Jhangvi's remnants had fled to Southern Afghanistan.
+After the groups dissolution/desolation in 2024, LeJ's remnants had fled to Southern Afghanistan.

-In 2025, following two separate agreements between Pakistan and Afghanistan, where they agreed to not allow terror attacks from their soil on each other's territories, Lashkar-e-Jhangvi's remnants had either withdrew from or scattered around Southern Afghanistan after several arrests of its former and remaining members.
+In 2025, following two separate agreements between Pakistan and Afghanistan, where they agreed to not allow terror attacks from their soil on each other's territories, LeJ's remnants had either withdrew from or scattered around Southern Afghanistan after several arrests of its former and remaining members.

 Although the Taliban have launched sweeping efforts at disarmament, including unprecedented house-to-house searches to hunt for weapons and confiscate materiel, the Taliban's way of handling of the group aims at containing them without provoking them to turn against the Taliban's government.

 Affiliations

-Lashkar-e-Jhangvi had ties to the Pakistani Taliban (TTP), the Islamic Movement of Uzbekistan (IMU), Sipah-e-Sahaba Pakistan (SSP), Ahle Sunnat Wal Jamaat (ASWJ), Islamic State – Khorasan Province (IS-KP), Al-Qaeda and Jundallah.
+LeJ had ties to the Pakistani Taliban (TTP), the Islamic Movement of Uzbekistan (IMU), Sipah-e-Sahaba Pakistan (SSP), Ahle Sunnat Wal Jamaat (ASWJ), Islamic State – Khorasan Province (IS-KP), al-Qaeda, and Jundallah.

 Relationship with Al-Qaeda

-An investigation had found that Al-Qaeda had been involved with the training of LeJ.
+An investigation had found that al-Qaeda had been involved with the training of LeJ.

-Upon the death of Riaz Basra in May 2002, correspondence between Al-Qaeda and Lashkar-e-Jhangvi had seemed to have stopped.
+Upon the death of Riaz Basra in May 2002, correspondence between al-Qaeda and LeJ had seemed to have stopped.

 Designation as a terrorist organization

-The Government of Pakistan had designated LeJ as a terrorist organization in August 2001, and the U.S. had classified it as a Foreign Terrorist Organization under U.S. law in January 2003.
-As a result of this its finances were blocked worldwide by the U.S government.
+The Government of Pakistan had designated LeJ as a terrorist organization in August 2001.
+The U.S. classified LeJ as a Foreign Terrorist Organization under U.S. law in January 2003, and its finances were then blocked worldwide by the U.S government.

 Decline

-The organization came to decline in the early 2020s with much of its leadership killed, captured or executed by Pakistani Security Forces and its rivalry from Shia militant groups (such as Sipah-e-Muhammad and Tehreek-e-Jaffaria), which contributed to its decline.
+The organization came to decline in the early 2020s with much of its leadership killed, captured or executed by Pakistani Security Forces or its rival Shia militant groups (such as Sipah-e-Muhammad and Tehreek-e-Jaffaria).

-Competition

-Lashkar-e-Jhangvi also faced much competition from other Sunni militant/insurgent organizations in Pakistan such as the Pakistan Taliban, Lashkar-e-Islam, Tehreek-e-Jihad Pakistan, Al-Qaeda in the Indian subcontinent, Islamic State – Khorasan Province as well as the Islamic State – Pakistan Province.
+LeJ also faced competition from other Sunni militant/insurgent organizations in Pakistan such as the Pakistan Taliban, Lashkar-e-Islam, Tehreek-e-Jihad Pakistan, Al-Qaeda in the Indian subcontinent, Islamic State – Khorasan Province, and the Islamic State – Pakistan Province.

-Death of last leader

-The last Leader of the group, Akram Lahori (also known as Muhammad Ajmal) was arrested in Southern Iran in February 2024.
+The last leader of the group, Akram Lahori (alias Muhammad Ajmal) was arrested in southern Iran in February 2024.
 Before his arrest, he was granted bail by a Pakistani anti-terrorism court in October 2023.
 In Iran, he had been pronounced guilty of terrorism for his involvement in an anti-Shia terror group, attending bomb-making training courses and plotting terror attacks in Iran.
 He was sentenced to death by Iranian authorities under the anti-terror law.